EoghanMoylan/Linked-Data/README.md

 >localhost:8000/updateCrime/id of crime/year of crime/occurences
 >localhost:8000/deleteEarning/id of earning/year of earning/ammount earned

+*Examples:*

+* localhost:8000/updateCrime/85/2009/8

+* localhost:8000/newCrimeEntry/murder/Galway/2012/8

+(*note that these require a tool such as HttpRequester or cURL in order to work.
+These cannot be entered into your browser.*)

+* localhost:8000/crimeById/85

+* localhost:8000/compareSectorAndStation/Arts/Carna/2009/Theft

+(*note that as these are GET methods they will return a JSON file if entered into your browser.*)

 ##Datasets
 ***Datasets were taken from CSO.ie in CSV format and converted into JSON.
 Links to originals are at bottom of the README.***